vanderbilt-redcap/REDCapOMR/README.md

 TODO:
 * Add router function and function classes
 * Change location of Docker files(?)
-* Fix bugs with PHP "error" echo messages being captured in the success Ajax method.
-Will likely need to encode a JSON field called "error" to catch these in success. (partially implemented)
 * Upload scans uploaded by the user to their corresponding REDCap records when results are exported,
-* NOTE: Above point is only partially implemented.
-It MAY have to be implemented based on the user's filenames for the scanned pdf files.
+* NOTE: Above point is not implemented.
+It MAY have to be implemented based on the user's filenames for the scanned pdf files, which would require more specific user actions
-* Create a Dockerfile and have the project capable of running in a Docker instance (needs testing, clearing up other issues first)
+* Have the project capable of running in a Docker instance, fix the Dockerfile/dependencies so it can support the recognize step.
+NOTE: All other steps work.
+It seems to be an issue with SDAPS requiring the D-Bus for this to function properly, which could mean that Ubuntu or another Linux OS would have to be partially installed for this app to work in a container.
+* WE NEED D-BUS COMMUNICATION!!!